david-beauchesne/FoodWeb-MultiStressors/fwms.md

 In particular, predators in food chain and omnivory interactions act as both weak entry points (*i.e.* highly sensitive to disturbances) and biotic amplifiers (*i.e.* affected synergistically by disturbances).
-We then use the simulations results as heuristics to infer trophic vulnerability of species based on topology and realised pathways of effects in the food web of the Northern Gulf of St. Lawrence, Canada, prior to a groundfish stock collapse in the 1990s.
+We then use the simulations results as heuristics to infer trophic vulnerability of species based on topology and realized pathways of effects in the food web of the Northern Gulf of St. Lawrence, Canada, prior to a groundfish stock collapse in the 1990s.
 We find that heavily exploited species appear to be the most vulnerable trophically, while fisheries transitioned to insensitive or beneficiary <!--change--> species post-collapse.